How to Build Bigger Shoulders: The Side-Delt-First Guide to Wider, Fuller Delts

 The Dumbbell-Only Shoulder Workout

 You can build genuinely wider shoulders with nothing but a pair of dumbbells and a bench.
-Here’s a complete session that prioritizes the right heads.
+Here is one example session that prioritizes the right heads rather than a universal prescription.

 Standalone shoulder session: